Chemaclass/chemaclass.com/content/blog/2021-05-03-open-source-software.md

 > Open-Source Software offers you one of the best opportunities to start building your career path towards continuous improvement.

+---

+This is a (Spanish) talk that I did remotely on April 2021, for [PHPMad Madrid Community](https://www.meetup.com/phpmad/events/277733306/).
+I basically present all these ideas together with a live demo of how to contribute to a real OSS.

 {{ youtube(id="GE5wR_SC_P4") }}

+---

 ### References